omerbenishay/GIP-agri-project/Readme.md

 Description of the training concept (BG and leaves etc...)

 ### Download training task
 Downloading training tasks in the remote server is fairly simple.
 They are located at `/mnt/gluster/catalog/experiment_<NO>/task_<NO>/plot_<NO>` Preferably download to a simple relative path from `leafsegmentor` directory

+### Cut leaves

+Cut the leaves of the required dataset using the correct adapter, to a new directory you will use as your bank of leaves.

 #### Customize leaf cutting

-1. bla
-2. bla
+You may want to...

 ### Train model
 1. bla
 2. bla